 - Mixed Mushrooms (I used shitake, cremini, and white button mushrooms)

 - Arborio rice

 - Vegetable or Mushroom stock

 *See further down in the post for how to make it vegan!

 How to Make Mushroom Risotto

 Alright, so how do you make risotto?
-Traditionally it is cooked on the stove top, slowly adding liquid to rice one ladel-full at a time.
+Traditionally, it’s cooked on the stove top by slowly adding liquid to rice one ladle-full at a time.
 Oven risotto on the other hand?
 It is so much simpler and hands-off!

 Here’s what you do:

 - Heat olive oil in a dutch oven and sauté your garlic and shallots

 - Add arborio to dry dutch oven and cook, stirring frequently until rice is translucent (3-4 minutes)